 - Module Personnel: Dr Lizzy Ventham

 This is an advanced course focusing on recent work in ethical theory.
 We will be covering areas such as the foundations of the ethical domain, the nature of practical reasons, the nature of value, the structure of ethical theories and a number of other hot topics in contemporary moral philosophy.
 One of the main focuses will be on T.M.
 Scanlon’s What We Owe To Each Other, which itself provides a good foundation for discussing a number of these areas.

-- Engage with influential recent work in ethical theory;
+- To engage with influential recent work in moral philosophy.

-- Understand central theoretical issues underlying normative reasoning and practice;
+- To understand central theoretical issues underlying normative reasoning and practice.

-- Develop a deeper understanding of the strengths and weaknesses of a number of contemporary approaches in ethical theory.
+- To develop a deeper understanding of the strengths and weaknesses of a number of contemporary approaches in ethical theory.

 - To improve critical reading, critical thinking, and oral communication skills through seminar discussion and essay writing.